philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 Naïve IPv6 testing, based on end-to-end functional tests as outlined in {{objectives}}, would require running a set of functional tests in various connectivity scenarios.
 In certain environments, setting up test cases for all scenarios can become forbiddingly expensive, especially for complex cloud applications, application platforms, or when dealing with corporate IT environments.
-While in today's environment getting Dual-Stack connectivity is possible in most cases,

-In this section, we give recommendations how to set up scenarios defined in {{scenarios}} and present strategies to meet the relevant testing objective by modifying the client or using Dual-Stack clients and servers to conclude the results for other scenario combinations, e.g., by tracing whether the right address family is used.
+In this section, we give recommendations how to set up scenarios defined in {{scenarios}} and present strategies to meet the relevant testing objective by modifying Dual-Stack clients and servers to conclude the results for other scenario combinations, e.g., by tracing whether the right address family is used.

 ## True IPv6-only Clients